zowe/docs-site/versioned_docs/version-v2.18.x/user-guide/authenticating-with-client-certificates.md

 :::note

-If using the internal API ML mapper and the MAP / CERTMAP option with distinguished name filters, use the `CHCKCERT` or equivalent command on the certificate to use the same order and format as displayed.
+If using the internal API ML mapper and the MAP / CERTMAP option with distinguished name filters, use the `CHCKCERT` or equivalent command on the certificate to use the same order and format of the certificate's distinguished name as displayed.
 :::

 **RACF**